 - Other Faiths’ weeks (as part of the RE Curriculum).
 Pupils learn to respect and appreciate pupils from cultures other than their own and also learn about the faiths of pupils who do not hold the Christian faith.

 - Cross-curricular themes ensure children learn about a range of cultures and develop an awareness of other cultures

-- Pupils have many opportunities to participate in and develop their learning through sporting, cultural and arts events (Dance festival, end of year performances, mini Olympics)
+- Pupils have many opportunities to participate in and develop their learning through sporting, cultural and arts events (Dance festivals, end-of-year performances, mini Olympics)

-- Range of themed weeks/days enable all children to demonstrate their skills and learning to a wider audience e.g. Judaism, Diwala.
+- A range of themed weeks/days enables all children to demonstrate their skills and learning to a wider audience e.g. Judaism, Diwali.
 Year 6, for example, celebrated a Passover meal.

-- School is working towards achieving International School Status.
+- The school is working towards achieving International School Status.
 Classes are linked with other schools globally.